astra-toolbox/astra-toolbox/README.md

 ### Windows, from source using Visual Studio 2017

-Requirements: Visual Studio 2017 (full or community), boost (recent),
+Requirements: Visual Studio 2017 (full or community),
-              CUDA (11.0 or higher), MATLAB (R2012a or higher) and/or WinPython 3.x.
+              CUDA (11.0 or higher), MATLAB (R2012a or higher) and/or Python 3.x + setuptools + Cython + scipy.

 Using the Visual Studio IDE:

-Set the environment variable MATLAB_ROOT to your MATLAB install location.
+* Set the environment variable MATLAB_ROOT to your MATLAB install location.
-Copy boost headers to lib\include\boost, and boost libraries to lib\x64.
-Open build\msvc\astra_vc14.sln in Visual Studio.
+* Open build\msvc\astra_vc14.sln in Visual Studio.
-Select the appropriate solution configuration (typically Release_CUDA|x64).
+* Select the appropriate solution configuration (typically Release_CUDA|x64).
-Build the solution.
+* Build the solution.
-Install by copying AstraCuda64.dll and all .mexw64 files from build\msvc\bin\x64\Release_CUDA and the entire matlab/tools directory to a directory to be added to your MATLAB path.
+* Install by copying AstraCuda64.dll and all .mexw64 files from build\msvc\bin\x64\Release_CUDA
+  and the entire matlab\tools directory to a directory to be added to your MATLAB path.

 Using .bat scripts in build\msvc:

-Edit build_env.bat and set up the correct directories.
+* Edit build_env.bat and set up the correct library versions and paths.
-Run build_setup.bat to automatically copy the boost headers and libraries.
-For MATLAB: Run build_matlab.bat.
-The .dll and .mexw64 files will be in bin\x64\Release_Cuda.
+* For MATLAB: Run build_matlab.bat.
+The .dll and .mexw64 files will be in build\msvc\bin\x64\Release_Cuda.
-For Python 3.12: Run build_python312.bat.
+* For Python: Run build_python3.bat.
 Astra will be directly installed into site-packages.

 ## Testing your installation